Gordoco/gordoco.github.io/README.md

 ![Resume Gif](img/animatedgif.gif)

 ## Purpose
-Below we will walk through the process of creating and hosting a resume online through the use of Github Pages, Markdown, and Jekyll.
+Below we will walk through the process of creating and hosting a resume online through the use of Github Pages, Markdown, and Jekyll like the gif above.
 In doing so, we will explore the utility of modern documentation as stated by Andrew Etter in his book [Modern Technical Writing][Etter's Book].

 ## Prerequisites
 These instructions assume you have created/understood the following: